also share information about your use of our site with our social media, advertising and analytics

 While the singular term ‘RFR’ suggests something fairly generic, it can be seen from the table above that in fact each RFR is different from the other.

-While ICE Benchmark Administration is the sole administrator for LIBOR, the RFRs are mainly administered by central banks in the jurisdiction in question.
+While IBA is the sole administrator for LIBOR, the RFRs are mainly administered by central banks in the jurisdiction in question.

 While LIBOR is calculated based on a consistent basis, the RFRs are a mix of secured and unsecured rates, some for example based on the overnight repo market and others based on overnight wholesale deposits.

 The RFRs are different therefore to LIBOR, but also to each other (they are also published at different times to LIBOR and each other).